Dirk Hartog Island: History

-In 1869, Francis Louis von Bibra (son of Franz Ludwig von Bibra) was granted a lease on the island.
-Von Bibra established sheep on the island and traded guano from its bays.
+In 1869, Francis Louis von Bibra (son of Franz Ludwig von Bibra) was granted a lease to the island.
+Von Bibra grazed sheep there and traded guano from its bays.

-The leasehold for the island was acquired by the Withnell brothers from Messrs Moore and Meade in 1907.
-The island was regarded as an ideal place for a sheep station as there was no danger of rabbit invasion.
-In 1909 it was carrying a flock of about 12,000 sheep and produced approximately 400 bales of wool.
-The property was still owned by John and James Withnell, the children of John and Emma Withnell who were early settlers in the Pilbara.
-The brothers had estimated the area of the island to be 156000 acre and intended to increase the flock on the island to 25,000.
+In 1907, the leasehold on the island was acquired from Messrs Moore and Meade by the Withnell brothers.
+It was regarded as an ideal place for a sheep station as there was no danger of rabbit invasion.
+In 1909, it was carrying a flock of about 12,000 sheep and produced approximately 400 bales of wool.
+The property was then owned by John and James Withnell, the children of John and Emma Withnell who had been early settlers in the Pilbara.
+The brothers estimated the area of the island to be 156000 acre and intended to increase the flock on the island to 25,000.
 By 1910 the flock size was 14,200.

-By 1919 the pastoral lease was put up for auction by the owner James Nicholas who also owned Croydon and Peron Peninsula Stations.
+By 1919, the pastoral lease was put up for auction by the owner James Nicholas, who also owned Croydon and Peron Peninsula Stations.
 The station occupied an area of 153000 acre and was stocked with approximately 19,000 sheep.

 Perth Lord Mayor Sir Thomas Wardle purchased the island as a private retreat for his family in about 1969 and later retired there, becoming a semi-recluse with his wife.
 With the exception of the pastoral homestead, the island later returned to government ownership and became part of the Shark Bay Marine Park.
-It is now run as an eco-tourism resort and maintained by Wardle's grandson, Kieran Wardle.
+The homestead is now run as an eco-tourism resort and maintained by Wardle's grandson, Kieran Wardle.

 On 16 March 2008, Australian Prime Minister Kevin Rudd announced that the wreck of the World War II German raider Kormoran had been found on the seabed about 150 km west of the island.